Get your free and exclusive 80-page Banking Passkey Report

 Their limitations such as lack of portability and the need for re-enrollment on new devices are trade-offs made for the sake of enhanced convenience and tight device-level security.
 Ultimately, local biometrics serve as a powerful, user-friendly method of ensuring continuous trust in an app session once that trust is initially established.

-3. How Do Passkeys Protect Apps?#
+3. How do Passkeys protect Apps?#

 Passkeys change the nature of authentication by replacing shared secrets like passwords with asymmetric cryptographic credentials.
 Unlike local biometrics, which only verify an already authenticated user locally, passkeys serve as a primary method of identifying users to a remote service.
 This ensures a secure, phishing-resistant login experience even in a scenario where the user and device are initially unknown to the application's backend.